Eschatologue/CM_wiki/docs/spells/1st-level.md

 This trap is nearly invisible, requiring a successful Intelligence (Investigation) check against your spell save DC to be discerned.

 The trap triggers when a Small, Medium, or Large creature moves onto the ground or the floor in the spell's radius.
-That creature must succeed on a Dexterity Saving Throw or be magically hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.
+That creature must succeed on a Dexterity :d20-save: **Saving Throw** or be magically hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.
 The creature is restrained there until the spell ends.

-A restrained creature can make a Dexterity Saving Throw at the end of each of its turns, ending the effect on itself on a success.
+A restrained creature can make a Dexterity :d20-save: **Saving Throw** at the end of each of its turns, ending the effect on itself on a success.
 Alternatively, the creature or someone else who can reach it can use an :rsc-action: **Action** to make an Intelligence (Arcana) check against your spell save DC.
 On a success, the restrained effect ends.

 After the trap is triggered, the spell ends when no creature is restrained by it.

 ### Speak with Animals
-*1st-level divination (ritual)*
+*1st-level Divination (ritual)*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Self